 Book a guided tour to skip the line plus get the fascinating history behind this iconic work!

 Tips for Your Visit:

 Much like the Uffizi Galleries, the Accademia is hugely popular, so expect long lines.
 Here again, the Firenze Card will allow you to get into a much shorter line.
-If you do not get the Firenze Card, definitely book in advance.
+If you do not get the Firenze Card, definitely book timed entry tickets or skip-the-line tickets in advance.